jeffreysbrother/seo-sitemap-generator/README.md

 ### Other Details

 * Naming convention for generated XML files: `icm-ppl-pdnames-sitemap-01.xml`, with an incremented trailing digit.
 * The current project requires us to disable pagination on each intermediary page (page 2 referenced above) prior to running the sitemap generator.
+This can be accomplished by commenting out this line in the PHP callable: `$buckets = array_slice($buckets, ($page * 100 - 100), 100);`.
+This will ensure that every link previously included on paginated pages will appear on the first page.